bgavran/Improved_WGAN/README.md

 * Uses a different distance measure to compare distributions (Wasserstein instead of KL-divergence)
 * Enforces the Lipschitz constraint on the critic using gradient penalty

-The images on the top are some of the best results with DCGAN and custom upsampling architectures.
+The images on the top are some of the best results with DCGAN and custom upsampling architecture.
 The dataset used was the [Labeled Faces in the Wild](http://vis-www.cs.umass.edu/lfw/), the deep-funneled version.

 Sample critic and generator training provided below:
 ![](assets/critic.png)
 ![](assets/generator.png)

-This project as created as a part of the FER course Analysis of massive data sets.
+This project was created as a part of the FER course Analysis of massive data sets.